-Special Needs Learning in the International School - TTC 110 (joint with CTC)
+Special Needs Learning in the International School - TTC 110 (joint with TLI and CTC)

 International schools often enroll students who need more support than the standard curriculum can offer.
 Many of these schools do not have the resources or the specialized personnel that national systems may offer and struggle with how to best meet the needs of these learners.

 It is essential that classroom teachers in the international school have a robust repertoire of strategies to identify and address students’ needs, respond to cultural differences, as well as to parental expectations.
 Learning for those with special needs can be optimized through developing professional working relationships to diagnose needs, assess progress and select effective instructional strategies and interventions – including for those who need to be stretched and challenged academically.